T

 landmark

-• Entry to the Basilica itself is free, but there's a fee for the dome climb.
+• Entry to the Basilica is free, but there's a fee to climb the dome.

 • Security lines can be long; factor this into your timing.